hao-pt/ALPR-project/README.md

 3. 1612272 Trân Nhât Huy nhathuy13598@gmail.com

 ## Documents:
 There are proposal and report file to have you can refer them and get more intuitive.
+Moreover, We also have presentation file.
 These document was written in Vietnamese.

 ## Evaluation: